 “This post may contain affiliate links.
 Please read my disclosure for more info.

-Have you even seen a friend or coworker make a major life change that left you scratching your head?
+Have you ever seen a friend or coworker make a major life change that left you scratching your head?
 Maybe she suddenly quit her job or broke up with her long-time partner.

 Or maybe the guy you’ve known since middle school suddenly announces he’s moving across the country, or joining the Navy.